no0dles/hammerkit/docs/installation.md

 Each release of hammerkit has a [release](https://github.com/no0dles/hammerkit/releases) on github with binaries for windows, macos and linux.
 Those do not require to have node installed and support `arm` and `x86`.

-## Docker
+## Container

-The docker image on [docker hub](https://hub.docker.com/r/no0dles/hammerkit) contains hammerkit and can be used for dind.
+The container image on [docker hub](https://hub.docker.com/r/no0dles/hammerkit) contains hammerkit and can be used for dind.
 For container builds on CI systems its the recommended approach.

 ## Gitlab CI